Psyhackological/AAA/README.md

 This is a list of `THE BEST FOSS apps` according to [us](https://github.com/Psyhackological/AAA/graphs/contributors).You can prove us wrong on the [contributing page](CONTRIBUTING.md).
 >
->App Name ❤️ = Someone's Personal Favourite
+>App Name :heart: = Someone's Personal Favourite
 >
 >[Why does it exist?](WHY.md)
 >